0x01g33k/0x01g33k.github.io/_posts/2021-07-31-ASCWG-2021-Qual-Round-Forensics-Challenges-Writeup.md

 This challenge could be solved in two different methods, the first way is to recover the deleted file via vhd data recovery program.
 The second method is to mount the vhd disk and recover the deleted file using any data recovery program.
 I will explain each of these methods.

-Method 1: We download a program called Kernel for VHD, which recovers the deleted data from VHD disks.
+Method 1: We download a program called ```Kernel for VHD```, which recovers the deleted data from VHD disks.

 ![]({{site.baseurl}}/assets/2021-08-01 01_14_01-Window.png)